Monsters-RPG-game/Server/README.md

 This project is using swagger docs for api documentation.
 You can access them by route [http://localhost:{port}/docs](http://localhost:8080/docs)

-Instead of adding json/yaml configs, this template is built on swagger-jsdoc package, which utilizes jsdoc comments.
+Instead of adding json/yaml configs, this project is built on swagger-jsdoc package, which utilizes jsdoc comments.
 If you prefer to remove comments from compiled code in tsconfig, make sure to rewrite docs to other tool.

 ### 4.3 Logging